(2-minute read)

 Genesis 22:19, Jasher 23:87, Jubilees 18:17

-So Abraham returned to his young men, and they rose, and and went together to Beersheba; and Abraham dwelt at Beersheba by the Well of the Oath.
+Abraham returned to his young men, and they all rose and went together to Beersheba.
+Abraham settled there by the Well of the Oath.

 A new festival established